istresearch/scrapy-cluster/docs/topics/rest/quickstart.rst

 Quick Start
 ===========

 First, create a ``localsettings.py`` to track your overridden custom settings.
-You can override any setting you find within the Redis Monitor's ``settings.py``, and a typical file may look like the following:
+You can override any setting you find within the Rest service's ``settings.py``, and a typical file may look like the following:

 ::